 From the outside, this might look like an old-school slice of Chinatown, but this “New Age” Mexican boite from El Rey’s Gerardo Gonzalez is as strong a sign as any where the neighborhood is headed.
 Located in the former home of Winnie’s karaoke bar (with the retro sign to prove it), the restaurant hits all the tell-tale signs of the neighborhood’s newest incarnation.
 There’s the mustard banquettes, the on-trend ceramics and a light, produce-focused menu that’s designed, down to the cocktails, to be mixed, matched and shared.
 Let the carnitas, which come dosed in three sizes (“single,” “lovers” and “familia”), lead the way.

-The first thing you see at Oriental Garden are the crabs waving their claws in a front-window tank.
-That’s a good sign, for this Chinatown stalwart—done up in the requisite dining-hall décor and bright lighting—specializes in fresh, Cantonese-style seafood, embracing a lengthy menu of dishes like steamed whole fish, glazed prawns with broccoli and clams galore.
-The dim sum offerings are also copious.
-Prices are a tad higher than the neighborhood’s surrounding options—a bowl of shark’s fin soup is yours for $68.
-But such exorbitance is balanced by the $7.99 prix-fixe lunch, served weekdays.Read more
+The first thing you see at Oriental Garden are the crabs waving their claws inside a front-window tank.
+That’s a good sign, for this Chinatown stalwart (with brightly lit dining-hall decor) specializes in fresh, Cantonese-style seafood and embraces a lengthy menu of dishes such as steamed whole fish, glazed prawns with broccoli, and clams galore.